alxojy/AWS-SAA-C02/compute/README.md

 - Public address is associated to the instance until it is stopped/ terminated
 - Elastic IP address provides a long lived internet routable endpoint

-#### Why is the limit 5 EIP addresses per region?
+#### Why is there a limit of 5 EIP addresses per region?
 Public IPV4 addresses are limited.
 The limit can be raised by submitting a request

 #### Why are there charges when EIP address is not associated with a running instance?
 To ensure customers are efficiently using the EIP addresses

 #### Elastic Load Balancing (<a href="https://aws.amazon.com/ec2/faqs/#Elastic_Load_Balancing">ELB</a>)
-- Distributes incoming traffic across multiple targets including EC2 instances
+Distributes incoming traffic across multiple targets including EC2 instances

 #### <a href="https://aws.amazon.com/ec2/faqs/#Security">Security</a>
 - <a href="https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html">Security groups</a> to control inbound & outbound traffic